VIDIUN/vmc-ng/README.md

 npm run start -- -o
 ```

-> Note: By default, the `src/configuration/server-config-example.json` file is configured against the Kaltura production server.
+> Note: By default, the `src/configuration/server-config-example.json` file is configured against the Vidiun production server.
 We advice you to check that the application works as expected using the default configuration before customizing it against your own server.
 >
-> when building for development purposes (`npm run build`, `npm start` or `npm run start`), a check is done to verify that file `src/server-config.json` exists, if not it is being created automatically with the content of `configuration/kmc-config-example.json`.
+> when building for development purposes (`npm run build`, `npm start` or `npm run start`), a check is done to verify that file `src/server-config.json` exists, if not it is being created automatically with the content of `configuration/vmc-config-example.json`.
 This file is being removed when building to production.
 >
 > For CI and on-prem server integrations, you can use the template file `src/configuration/server-config.template.json`.

-## KMC-ng Configuration
+## VMC-ng Configuration

-The configuration of the kmc-ng application is split into several files.
+The configuration of the vmc-ng application is split into several files.
 Each file serves different area of the application.
 A list of configuration files can be found below: